12 Best Dog Breeds for Every Type of Household

-Described by many as the perfect apartment dog, the Frenchie was practically created for urban life.
-Small and light, Frenchies don’t take up a lot of space, and a daily walk or some light play on the living room rug will be plenty to meet their exercise demands.
+Described by many as the perfect apartment dog, the French bulldog is well-suited for urban life.
+Small and light, Frenchies don't take up a lot of space, and a daily walk or some light play on the living room rug will be plenty to meet their exercise demands.
 Additionally, they are quiet dogs, barking only when absolutely necessary, making them great for your neighbors or any napping children as well.

-The Best Dog Breed for Families with Small Children: Labrador Retriever
+The Best Dog Breed for Families With Kids: Labrador Retriever

-The most popular breed in the United States 29 years and counting, the trusty Lab is a true jack of all trades.
-Calm, easygoing, and highly trainable, this breed is also large enough to not be hurt by the rough-and-tumble play of youngsters, Labs are going to retain the well-earned title of “family favorite” for years to come.
+The most popular breed in the United States over 30 years and counting, the trusty Labrador retriever is a true jack of all trades.
+Calm, easygoing, and highly trainable, this breed is also large enough to not be hurt by the rough-and-tumble play of youngsters.
+Labs are going to retain the well-earned title of "family favorite" for years to come.